Who I Am in Theory and Practice

 Paulo Coelho, gifted from a friend, that I hold very dear to my heart.
 It was the first book by

-that I ever read.
-I’m also interested in growing my collection of older books, preferably decades
+Coelho that I ever read.
+I’m also interested in growing my collection of older books, preferably

 Other than writing it out, I like expressing my feelings through music as well.
 I’ve been playing